Salon de Peinture

 Philippe Vandenberg.
 Kamikaze

-From 16 November, 2018, until 24 February, 2019, The Hamburger Kunsthalle is showing the most extensive retrospective to date of the work of Philippe Vandenberg, comprising some 80 paintings and over 120 drawings and prints.
-This is the first show devoted to Vandenberg in Germany, inviting visitors to discover an important artist who may be unfamiliar to them.
+From 16 November, 2018, until 24 February, 2019, the Hamburger Kunsthalle is showing the most extensive retrospective to date of the work of Philippe Vandenberg.
+This is the first show devoted to Vandenberg in Germany.
 The title of the exhibition, Kamikaze, describes the artist’s drastic working methods and results, a basic precept of which is that creativity is only possible through the deliberate destruction of what has gone before.
 On view is a highly diverse and multifaceted body of paintings and works on paper: early figurative depictions are supplanted by Expressionist renderings, monochromatic pictures and abstract geometric overpaintings follow on the heels of graffiti-like pieces.

 The exhibition will subsequently be shown at the Pasquart Kunsthaus in Bienne (Switzerland).